DavidBerschauer/BlazorRoslib/README.md

 Therefore the rosbridge server has to be setup for wss ([originally described here](https://github.com/UbiquityRobotics/speech_commands#Installation)):

-1. Set up a self-signed certificate ("snakeoil") (usually already done by ubuntu)
+1. Set up a self-signed certificate ("snakeoil") (usually already done by ubuntu, if not see this [GitHub Gist](https://gist.github.com/yyuu/4335041))
 2. Copy /etc/ssl/private/ssl-cert-snakeoil.key to /etc/ssl/certs/ (may need sudo)
 3. chmod /etc/ssl/certs/ssl-cert-snakeoil.key so it is readable. /etc/ssl/certs/ssl-cert-snakeoil.pem should already be readable.
     ```bash